Content on this page was generated by AI and has not been manually reviewed.

 Will using Hola slow down my connection?

 Often yes.
 The routing and reliance on peer devices can introduce extra latency and variable speeds, especially if nearby peers are busy or offline.
-Big ip edge client vpn setup guide for enterprises: secure remote access, troubleshooting, and best practices
+Free vpn edge browser a comprehensive guide to using free VPNs with Microsoft Edge and edge extensions 2026

 Can Hola leak my real IP?